swift-server/guides/docs/log-levels.md

 It is always fine for a library to log at `trace` and `debug` levels, and these two should be the primary levels any library is logging at.

 `trace` is the finest log level, and end-users of a library will not usually use it unless debugging very specific issues.
 You should consider it as a way for library developers to "log everything we could possibly need to diagnose a hard to reproduce bug."
-It is expected to take a toll on the performance of a system, and developers can assume trace level logging will not be used in production deployments, unless enabled specifically to locate some specific issue.
+Unrestricted logging at `trace` level may take a toll on the performance of a system, and developers can assume trace level logging will not be used in production deployments, unless enabled specifically to locate some specific issue.

 This is in contrast with `debug` which some users _may_ choose to run enabled on their production systems.